New features

 Dynamic Linker environment variables actually match docs

-the variables.
+about half of the variables.
 The other half are different.
-In 0.54.0 the variables match.
+In 0.54.0

 Per subproject default_library